georg271828/Columbia-Integration-Bee/README.md

 ### Final Tournament
 The final tournament is based on a 12 player bracket style playoff, where the top four contestants in the qualifying round are given byes in the first round.
 Participants in the simple elimination round compete head-to-head, at the blackboard.
 The final competitors receive book prizes.
 The winner will be awarded the title of **Columbia's Grand Integrator**!

-### Next Columbia Integration Bee: January 2023
+### Next Columbia Integration Bee: February 2023

-Registration for the Spring 2023 Integratioin Bee will be open December 2022 - January 2023.
+Registration for the Spring 2023 Integratioin Bee will be open February 2023.
 Please note, you must be a current undergraduate of Barnard College or Columbia University to participate.

 ### FQA